-French pop icon Christine and The Queens finally made her long-awaited return this week with ‘Girlfriend’.
+French pop icon Christine and The Queens finally made her long-awaited return earlier this year with ‘Girlfriend’.
 A slinking hunk of ’80s-nodding funk, it’s a fiery first taste of things to come on her long-awaited second album, and a complete swerve in direction.
-By the looks of things, LP2 may not be far off, and following the release of her comeback single Héloïse Letissier has given a far clearer picture of what to expect from her new Chris persona going forward.
+LP2 isn’t far off, and following the release of her comeback single Héloïse Letissier has given a far clearer picture of what to expect from her new Chris persona going forward.

 A gender-bending figure who blends macho seduction with powerful femininity, Chris is introduced in the first few seconds of ‘Girlfriend’ with husky tones, and her second album as a whole will apparently continue in a similarly bold direction.
 Here’s everything we know so far.

 One word has featured prominently in Héloïse Letissier’s vocabulary over the last couple years – sweaty.
 At the beginning of 2017, the French star told NME to expect a “sweaty and tougher” second album, alluding vaguely towards higher tempos, and even more dancing this time around.
 Returning just over a year later with ‘Girlfriend’, the single gives a clearer picture of Chris and her clear perspiration aspirations.
 Channeling the sleazy strut of Whitney Houston’s ‘I’m Your Baby Tonight’ and West Coast G-Funk, sweatiness has never sounded more appealing, to be honest.

 — Chris (@QueensChristine) April 19, 2018

 When will we hear the new LP?